Facebook iconTransformers vs vLLM vs SGLang: Comparison Guide

 What is vLLM?

-vLLM is a high-performance engine for serving large language models quickly and efficiently.
-It’s designed to reduce memory usage and improve speed, making it ideal for real-time chat and multi-user applications. vLLM supports popular models like LLaMA, Mistral, and TinyLlama, and even works with vision-language models.
+vLLM is a high-performance engine designed specifically for serving large language models quickly and efficiently.
+I started using vLLM when response times with standard setups became a bottleneck, especially for chat-style or multi-user workloads. vLLM supports popular models like LLaMA, Mistral, and TinyLlama, and even works with vision-language models.
 It’s a great choice when you need fast and scalable model serving.

 How to Set Up and Use vLLM?